reflexer-labs/geb/README.md

 - Reintroduction of the TRFM which replaces the savings account
 - Multiple flavours of rate setters, some of them focusing on reflex-bonds, others on pegged coins
+- Continuous update of spot.par, even when it's read
 - Apart from 'spot', we added 'risk'.
-CDP creators use spot when creating Mai but get liquidated at risk.
+CDP creators use spot when creating bonds/pegged coins but get liquidated at risk.
 An incentive mechanism for keeping CDPs above spot is still being designed
 - The Flapper no longer allows auctions but directly buys governance tokens from DEXs and burns them
+- DEX aggregator integrated with Flapper
 - A CDP holder can specify a trigger for when their CDP gets bitten.
 The trigger can, for example, sell a position in another protocol and add more collateral in the CDP, thus saving it from liquidation
+- (TODO) unified interface for aggregating oracle calls to multiple networks
+- (TODO) jug drips part of the stability fees in a separate contract that pays for oracle calls
+- (TODO) default scenarios for triggering End without the need for ESM